When to test and how to prep

 Issue 2: Missing key words/phrases or details, misreading

-Use a wet-erase page or whiteboard to jot down short forms of key words.
-This primes the brain to seek out those points and you’re less likely to miss them.
-While you can use the highlighting feature built into the exam, it’s very easy to overhighlight and this is counterproductive, so the jotting down option tends to work better for overhighlighters.
+- Use a wet-erase page or whiteboard to jot down short forms of key words.
+This primes your brain to look for those points, which makes you less likely to miss them.
+While you can use the highlighting feature built into the exam, it’s easy to overhighlight, which becomes counterproductive.
+For many overhighlighters, jotting down key words works better.

 Issue 3: Changing to the incorrect answer or choosing the wrong of the two you’ve narrowed it down to.

-Never change to/lean toward an answer choice that’s unfamiliar, JUST BECAUSE you don’t know it.
-Only choose the unfamiliar one if you’ve eliminated all other choices based on logic (pure process of elimination.
+- Never change to (or lean toward) an unfamiliar answer choice just because you don’t recognize it.
+Only choose the unfamiliar option if you’ve eliminated all other choices using logic (pure process of elimination).

-Use what you DO know to put together pieces logically and stick with it, even if you’re not totally sure of the answer.
-An unsure “this mostly makes sense” always beats the “I don’t know what that is” option.
+- Use what you do know to build a logical case and stick with it, even if you’re not totally sure.
+An unsure “this mostly makes sense” is usually better than “I don’t know what that is.”